MultiSafepay/docs/content/payments/methods/billing-suite/klarna/product-rules.md

 Discounts are processed as a **negative amount** instead of a **negative quantity**.
 This method of adding discounts only applies to successful transactions.

 **API**
-For how to add a discount in your transaction request via our API, see API Reference – [Discount](/api/#discount):
+For how to add a discount in your transaction request via our API, see API reference – [Discount](/api/#discount):

 - Discount added as a unit price
 - Discount added as an order rule (non-refundable)